s3r3t0/sereto/docs/getting_started/settings.md

 #### `report_recipes`, `finding_group_recipes`, `sow_recipes`, `target_recipes`

-Lists of recipes to be used respectively for reports, finding groups, SoWs and targets.
+Lists of recipes to be used for reports, finding groups, SoWs and targets, respectively.
 Each recipe has the following attributes.

 ::: sereto.models.settings.RenderRecipe
     options: